Cornellà de Llobregat – RCDE Stadium

 Worth the wait.
 Estadi Cornellà-El Prat is a class act

-The roof seems to float over the four sides of the ground but curiously does not cover the corners of the upper tier.
+The roof seems to float over the four sides of the ground, but curiously does not cover the corners of the upper tier.
 It also includes solar panels that provide electricity and hot water to the arena, with any surplus being redirected to the local grid, raising an estimated 600,000 euros per annum.
 Around the stadium is a circular perimeter wall, inset with perspex panels that light up in the club colours on match days.
 As you walk around the stadium’s perimeter, you come to Gate 21, which is dedicated to former club captain Dani Jarque.
 He played in that inaugural match against Liverpool, but a few days later, at a training camp in Italy, he collapsed and died.
-Eleven months after his death, childhood friend and Barca midfielder Andrés Iniesta dedicated his World Cup-winning goal to Jarque.
-On the eve of the Barcelona Derby in December 2010, Iniesta presented the famous t-shirt that he revealed when scoring, to the club to include in a mural that honours the memory of Jarque.
+Eleven months after his death, childhood friend and Barça midfielder Andrés Iniesta dedicated his World Cup-winning goal to Jarque.
+On the eve of the Barcelona Derby in December 2010, Iniesta presented the famous t-shirt, which he had revealed when scoring, to the club to include in a mural that honours the memory of Jarque.

 Espanyol290313a